positive-infinity/positive-infinity.github.io/_pages/faq.md

 ![alt text](../assets/wheelchair_limited.png) Wheelchairs have partial access, i.e. the entry may have a step not higher than the width of a hand and the most important rooms should be accessible.<br/>
 ![alt text](../assets/wheelchair_no.png) Wheelchairs have no unrestricted access, i.e. the location might be accessible by stairs only.<br>

+## Can I switch over from the legacy Cash Group PRO app to the up-to-date version of the app
+Yes.
+Historically, there are two Cash Group apps: the legacy one (a paid app for which you needed to pay on install time) and the current one (with in-app billing).
+The paid legacy Cash Group App is not updated anymore.
+However, if you own the legacy app you may simply download and install the current one, purchase the PRO features and get the price refunded.
+To do so, just search for "Cash Group Geldautomaten" in Google Play, download the app, purchase the PRO features using in-app billing and after that send us the purchase ID so we can refund your purchase.

 ## In which countries do the apps work?
 The apps work anywhere in the world.
 There are two exceptions: Cash Group Locator and Cash Pool Locator do show results in Germany only as the corresponding banking groups are based in Germany.